-As at 31.12.2023, the total own funds ratio is 44.30% (the average per system being 29.95%).
+The financial results are reflected in the Statement of profit or loss and other comprehensive income.
+As at 31.12.2024, the total own funds ratio is 38.70% (the average per system being 26.32%).
 This level is significantly higher than the minimum level established according to the normative acts of the NBM (the minimum requirement of own funds with capital buffers for the Bank is 13.5% of the total amount of the Bank's risk exposure).
+At the reporting date, the Bank has a significant liquidity reserve.
+The LCR indicator is 845.16%, well above the minimum level set by the regulator (100%) and the system average (274.13%).